 I see in the job announcement that the Department of Corrections requires licensure or certification for some positions.
 Where can I learn more?
-For education positions, you can visit the Wisconsin Department of Public Instruction or the Wisconsin Technical College System websites.
+For education positions, you can visit the Wisconsin Department of Public Instruction website.
+For Correctional Staff Certification, visit the Wisconsin Technical College System website.
 For healthcare positions, you can visit the Wisconsin Department of Safety and Professional Services website.

 I am thinking about moving to the State of Wisconsin.
 Where could I find general information about your state?
 You can visit the Wisconsin.gov website for general information about the State of Wisconsin.

 Where can I read Wisconsin State Statutes that govern operations at the Department of Corrections?
 Wisconsin State Statutes 301, 302, 303, 304, 938.